drjjw/docutrain/docs/AI-HINT-MESSAGE.md

 # AI Hint Message Feature

 ## Overview
 A discrete, dismissible message that appears above the chat input box to guide users on how to interact with the AI assistant.
-The message reads: "Ask our AI any question related to this content" and can be permanently dismissed using a cookie.
+The message reads: "Ask our AI any question related to this content in any language!" and can be permanently dismissed using a cookie.

 ## Implementation Details